Thinklab is co-directed by Kathleen Brandt and Brian Lonsway, faculty at Syracuse University.

 Kathleen has also developed a body of work exploring the implications of designed artifacts to our larger social and spatial environments.
 From wearable computing devices to interactive installations and documentary video works, these projects seek to theorize how and what we make, and reflect upon the impacts design and the making of things have left on the world.

-Brian is an architectural theorist studying how built environments materialize cultural values, especially in the context of the professionalization and commercialization of design practices since the 20th century.
+Brian is an architectural theorist studying how built environments materialize cultural values, especially in the context of the professionalization of design practices since the 20th century.
 His first book, Making Leisure Work: Architecture and the Experience Economy, surveys the evolution and convergence of these histories, and explores new theories of civic agency within consumer-centric landscapes.